 The Global Arrays library is an example of influential ASCR-funded innovations in parallel programming models.
-It implements a shared-memory programming model in which the programmer manages locality explicitly via calling functions that transfer data between a global address space (a distributed array) and local storage.
+It implements a sharedmemory programming model in which the programmer manages locality explicitly via calling functions that transfer data between a global address space (a distributed array) and local storage.
 This library was designed from the beginning to provide features necessary for convenient implementation of computational chemistry codes.
 It has become a de-facto programming model for mainstream scalable chemistry electronic structure codes.
-Some of the most widely used electronic structure codes make use of Global Arrays library: NWChem, Columbus, MOLPRO, MOLCAS, QChem and GAMESS-UK.
+Some of the most widely used electronic structure codes make use of the Global Arrays library: NWChem, Columbus, MOLPRO, MOLCAS, QChem and GAMESS-UK.

-Additionally, the Global Arrays library has been used in many other applications that rely on large shared arrays such as the AMRbased Computational Physics applications NWPhys/NWGrid, the parallel version of the Visual Analytics application IN-SPIRE, and the bioinformatics application ScalaBLAST, a scalable implementation of the mostly widely used DNA sequence searching and matching program, BLAST.
-Other application areas that use the Global Arrays library include smooth particle hydrodynamics, image processing and analysis and groundwater modeling. working scientists.
-Importantly, this experience revealed that any new programming language must function within a complex ecosystem involving commonly available hardware and existing software and programming tools; it must also garner sufficient algorithms and applications to draw a substantial user community.
+Additionally, the Global Arrays library has been used in many other applications that rely on large shared arrays such as the AMR-based Computational Physics applications NWPhys/ NWGrid, the parallel version of the Visual Analytics application IN-SPIRE, and the bioinformatics application ScalaBLAST, a scalable implementation of the most widely-used DNA sequence searching and matching program, BLAST.
+Other application areas that use the Global Arrays library include smooth particle hydrodynamics, image processing and analysis, and groundwater modeling. increasingly powerful processing nodes as defined by the OpenMP specification.
+Notably, the underlying programming model has stayed the same.